wp-plugins/privy-website-widget/README.txt

 == Changelog ==
 = 1.0 =
 * Our first version is out, no changes!
+= 2.0 =
+* Big update!
+* We have closed down the Beta product and moved on to a full product!
+* This requires a new Privy account if you were using the beta version.
+To sign up for your new account visit: http://dashboard.privy.com/users/sign_up.

 == Upgrade Notice ==
 = 1.0 =
 No upgrade notices
+= 2.0 =
+We have upgraded our beta product to a full featured one.
+If you previously used the beta product, please sign up for your free account at: http://dashboard.privy.com/users/sign_up.
+The 1.0 version of this widget will no longer work as we are shutting that product down.